msftcangoblowm/wreck/README.rst

 ``Known regressions``.

 Accepted feature requests are tracked within ``CHANGES.rst`` section ``Feature request``.
-There should also be a cooresponding issue.
+There should also be a corresponding issue.

 License
 --------